About the Amps dashboard¶

 Monitoring workflows that contain recurring campaigns from the Workflows page

-Monitoring the frequency and runtime duration for campaigns (including all segments that run as part of that campaign) that are run automatically from the Usage page
+Monitoring the frequency and runtime duration for campaigns that are run automatically from the Usage page

 Reviewing the customer profiles and records sent from the Usage page

-Limiting the number of Amperity IDs that are maintained in the Campaign Recipients table by ensuring that campaigns sent from Amperity are actively used by your brand’s downstream use cases
+Limiting the number of records that are maintained in the Campaign Recipients table by ensuring that campaigns sent from Amperity are actively used by your brand’s downstream use cases

 Databases¶